MGXlab/Viromics-Workshop-MGX/_episodes/13-assembly.md

 > {: .language-bash}
 {: .objectives}

-Once the assemblies had finished, run the python script `rename_scaffolds.py` and merge all the renamed scaffolds from `1_assemblies/separate_assemblies/<SAMPLE>/scaffolds_renamed.fasta` into one single file `1_assemblies/separate_assemblies/all_samples_scaffolds.fasta`.
-We change the name of the scaffolds in each assembly to avoid duplicated names in the final set of scaffolds.
+Once the assemblies had finished, you will combine their scaffolds in a single file.
+The identifier of a contig/scaffold from SPAdes has the following format (from the [SPAdes manual](https://cab.spbu.ru/files/release3.15.2/manual.html)): _>NODE_3_length_237403_cov_243.207_, where _3_ is the number of the contig/scaffold, _237403_ is the sequence length in nucleotides and _243.207_ is the k-mer coverage.
+It might happen that 2 contigs from different samples' assemblies have the same identifier, and recall from earlier this morning that
+So, just in case, we will add the sample identifier at the beginning of the scaffolds identifiers to make sure they are different between samples.
+Use the Python script `rename_scaffolds.py` for this, which will create a `scaffolds_renamed.fasta` file for each sample's assembly.
+Then, merge the results into `1_assemblies/separate_assemblies/all_samples_scaffolds.fasta`.

 ~~~
 # include sample name in scaffolds names